open-eid/SiVa/docs/siva/appendix/validation_policy.md

 ### Revocation data constraints
-1. The signature must contain evidence record to confirm that certificate's was valid at the time of signing.
+1. The signature must contain evidence record to confirm that certificate was valid at the time of signing.
 *  The evidence record of signer certificate must be in the form of an [OCSP confirmation](https://tools.ietf.org/html/rfc6960).
 * No additional revocation data other than the data that was originally incorporated in the signature shall be requested during validation time.
 * Checking revocation of certificates regarded as Trust Anchors: